Skip to main content Skip to footer

 Our approach

-The Greater Manchester approach is underpinned by seven guiding principles – because it’s not just what we do, but how we do it that matters to us.
+The Greater Manchester approach is shaped by seven guiding principles – focusing not just on what we do, but how we do it.

 We do things differently.
 We always have.